ethanpasta/KnowYourMusic/README.md

 ### Node
 - #### Node installation on Windows

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+  Just go to [official Node.js website](https://nodejs.org/) and download the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

 - #### Node installation on Ubuntu